Sara2mahmoud/UVM-Based-FIFO-Verification-Environment/README.md

 - Update DUT instantiation in `run.do`
 - Tune coverage models in `coverage.sv`
 - Add new sequences to `env/sequence/` folder

 ---

-## 👫 Contributing

-- Fork the repo
-- Add new verification scenarios
-- Enhance coverage or assertion models
-- Submit a pull request for review

----